GATE 2021 Syllabus for Mechanical Engineering

 To download the syllabus of GATE Mechanical Engineering- Click here

-IIT Delhi will release the qualifying cutoff of GATE 2020 for Mechanical Engineering in its official web portal only.
-In order to qualify in the GATE 2020, the candidates need to score minimum qualifying marks.
-If ant candidates secure below the qualifying GATE 2020 cutoff for ME will not be considered for M.Tech admissions.
-The qualifying cutoff of GATE 2020 will be determined by the authorities by considering some factors like a no. of candidates appearing in the exam, their performance and also last year cut off trends.
+IIT Bombay will release the qualifying cutoff of GATE 2021 for Mechanical Engineering in its official web portal only.
+In order to qualify in the GATE 2021, the candidates need to score minimum qualifying marks.
+If ant candidates secure below the qualifying GATE 2021 cutoff for ME will not be considered for M.Tech admissions.
+The qualifying cutoff of GATE 2021 will be determined by the authorities by considering some factors like a no. of candidates appearing in the exam, their performance, and also last year's cut off trends.

-Students can find the GATE syllabus for Mechanical Engineering from the official portal of GATE 2020.
-Alternatively, candidates can also look GATE Syllabus for complete topic wise distribution of syllabus.
+Students can find the GATE syllabus for Mechanical Engineering from the official portal of GATE 2021.
+Alternatively, candidates can also look GATE Syllabus for complete topic-wise distribution of syllabus.